-• Premium risk - a significantly higher than historical average number of large claims occurring in the current policy year.
+- Premium risk a significantly higher than historical average number of large claims occurring in the current policy year. - Reserve risk reserve deterioration across all years of account due to a systemic reserving issue.

 The following underwriting scenario tests were also performed: